Don’t skip this one! A detailed guide on how to clean Keurig 2.0 and how to descale Keurig 2.0, and make it running efficiently again!

-Spot-cleaning after spills and drips is easy, but what you really want to do is clean the exit needles, the area around the k-cup holder and the water tank.
-The water tank will be shiny and clean, and since there will be no oil buildups your coffee will taste much better.
+Spot-cleaning after spills and drips is easy, but what you really want to do is to clean the exit needles, the area around the k cup holder, and the water tank.
+Don’t worry, this might not take as long as you think.
+It only takes 15, 20 minutes and it will have a huge impact.

 What you need: